pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step3-view-creation.md

   - The view dimensions are available through [this.width]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.base.View' | append: '#width'}}) and
     [this.height]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.base.View' | append: '#height'}}).
-  - The chart title is build with the labels of the mapped attributes, by calling [getColumnLabel]({{site.refDocsUrlPattern | replace: '$', 'pentaho.data.ITable' | append: '#getColumnLabel'}}).
+  - The chart title is build with the labels of the mapped fields, by calling [getColumnLabel]({{site.refDocsUrlPattern | replace: '$', 'pentaho.data.ITable' | append: '#getColumnLabel'}}).
   - The Bar model's `barSize` property is being used to limit the width of bars.
   - The rowIndex is being used to cycle through and select the bar color from the `palette` property.